Even in a world full of high-capacity autoloaders, many lawfully armed citizens still choose a revolver.

 Of these techniques, however, the use of moon clips may be the least understood.
 Outside of revolver competitions, the use of moon clips is somewhat uncommon.
 But moon clips are a tool worthy of your consideration.

 Ultimately, moon clips are just another way of loading a revolver.

 Moon Clips for Revolvers Basics

 A moon clip is a star-shaped sheet of thin metal, usually spring steel, designed to hold multiple cartridges together as a single unit.
-Most moon clips are designed to hold the exact number of rounds necessary to fully load a particular revolver’s cylinder, but there are also “half-moon clips” that fill half the cylinder, and even “one-third” moon clips that hold only two rounds each.
-This article will focus on the more common “full-moon clips” that hold 5, 6, 7, or 8 rounds, depending upon the full capacity of the revolver in question.
+Most moon clips are meant to hold the exact number of rounds necessary to fully load a particular revolver’s cylinder.
+However, there are also “half-moon clips” that fill half the cylinder, and even “one-third” moon clips that hold only two rounds each.
+We’ll stick to the more common “full-moon clip” that holds five to eight rounds, depending upon the full capacity of the revolver in question.